Jetchisel/HistLog/README.md

 ## bash version required is 4 and up.

-The value of Date which is
+The value of Date is a bash4 feature which is
 ```shell
 $(printf "%(%h %d %Y %H:%M:%S)T" -1)
 ```
-is a bash4 feature but you can replace it with the (GNU) date utility, something like
+If your bash version is less than 4 you can replace it with the (GNU) date utility, something like
 ```shell
 $(date +'%h %d %Y %H:%M:%S')
 ```
-If your bash version is less than 4.
-See **strftime** (3) for a more control over the date format.
+See **strftime(3)** for a more control over the date format.

 ## Required external utilities
     ed